 2. Prioritize Quality Over Quantity

-Not all screen time is equal.
-Educational apps, interactive learning games, and creative content are far more beneficial than passive watching.
-Encourage programs that teach problem-solving, creativity, or physical activity.
+Not all screen time is the same.
+Educational apps, interactive learning tools, and creative content are more beneficial than passive viewing.
+Encourage programs that promote problem-solving, creativity, or physical activity.

 3. Create Screen-Free Zones

-Keep mealtimes, bedrooms, and outdoor play areas screen-free.
-This encourages family interaction, better sleep habits, and more physical activity.
+Designate mealtimes, bedrooms, and outdoor areas as screen-free spaces.
+This supports better family interaction, healthier sleep routines, and increased physical activity.

 4. Encourage Active Play

-Balance screen time with at least 1–2 hours of active play daily.
-Outdoor games, sports, dancing, or even indoor obstacle courses help children develop physically, mentally, and socially.
+Balance screen time with at least one to two hours of active play each day.
+Outdoor games, sports, dancing, and indoor physical activities help children grow physically, mentally, and socially.

 5. Co-View and Co-Play

 Engage with your child during screen time.
-Discuss what they are watching or playing, ask questions, and encourage learning.
-Co-viewing strengthens family bonds and promotes critical thinking about content.
+Talk about what they are watching or playing, ask questions, and encourage learning.
+Co-viewing strengthens family connections and helps children think critically about content.

 6. Lead by Example

-Promote reading, arts and crafts, music, and other offline hobbies.
-Having a variety of interests ensures children are not reliant solely on screens for entertainment.
+Support activities like reading, arts and crafts, music, and other offline interests.
+A variety of hobbies helps reduce dependence on screens for entertainment.